wjayee/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+**Note:** The lifeline for `DeleteAnimalCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </box>

 How the `AnimalLogic` component works: